 Loners Are Freaks: Francis.
 He gets incredibly nervous once Peach shows up and is so awkward and inept at normal face-to-face socialization that he needs to use a special program just to interact with her.
-For creepily disturbing effect, the program is fixed as a love sim.
+On top of that, the program is a dating sim.

 For those who don't get it...
 Count Bleck finally sees the error of his ways, and helps the heroes save the world by restoring power to the Pure Hearts, and then, after Dimentio is defeated, marries his true love, Timpani, to stop the Big Bad's last resort, and undoes the Chaos Heart's damage.
 Unfortunately, this kills them in the process.